jaranflaath/playbook-vcs/README.md

 ##Commits
 A git commit message should have
+Title:
-Title: `JIRA-REF: What did you do / which changes did you make`
+`JIRA-REF: What did you do / which changes did you make`
+Description (Optional, suggested for non-trivial commits):
-Description: `Motivation for task and why did you do it in this way.`
+`Motivation for task and why did you do it this way.`

-Where there's no specific jira task you may use domain identifiers like `Fastlane`, `Readme`, `Xcode`.
+Occasional small changes may not have an associated task, such as bumping version number or updating README.
+It is suggested, but not required, to use simple domain identifiers for these, to keep the format similar, e.g. `Fastlane`, `Readme`, `Xcode`.

 Examples
 ```